 Click on any NJ county below to find a divorce mediator in your area.

-This directory includes NJ divorce mediators who handle family cases in the following towns: Audubon, Bridgewater, Cherry Hill, Clinton, Fair Lawn, Freehold, Hackensack, Hoboken, Iselin, Jersey City, Lincoln Park, Marlton, Maywood, Metuchen, Millburn, Montclair, Morristown, Mount Holly, New Brunswick, Princeton, Ramsey, Roseland, Scotch Plains, Short Hills, Totowa, Verona, Wall, Westfield, Wyckoff.
+This directory includes NJ divorce mediators who handle family cases in the following towns: Audubon, Bridgewater, Cherry Hill, Clinton, Fair Lawn, Freehold, Hackensack, Hoboken, Jersey City, Lincoln Park, Manasquan, Maywood, Montclair, Morristown, Mount Holly, New Brunswick, Point Pleasant Beach, Princeton, Ramsey, Scotch Plains, Short Hills, Shrewsbury, Totowa, Verona, Wall, Westfield, Woodbridge, Wyckoff.

 While divorce is an emotional process, it is also a legal process.
 To aid in making informed legal decisions and prepare for your divorce there are several things you should know and do as part of that preparation.
 Because divorce is a legal proceeding the New Jersey rules and statutes of divorce must be followed.

 If children are involved you should know what the New Jersey child support services are.

 An important step in the process is to finding a competent, reliable divorce attorney or mediator.
 All New Jersey lawyers have Rules of Conduct that they must adhere to.
 Another valuable resource would be the New Jersey Bar Association.
 The proper professional can help you explore your options and reach a conclusion that is best for you and your family.